Frequently Asked Questions

 May I submit an Anonymous complaint?

 You may request to keep your personally identifiable information confidential.
 Regardless, the Board treats your desire for anonymity as the default assumption.
-Although the Board make every effort to protect your anonymity, it cannot be guaranteed because it may be necessary divulge circumstantial information that may imply your identity when interrogating a perfectionist.
-If you are personally involved in the context of the complaint (or directly with the perfectionist), it is very possible that your identity will eventually be known to the perfectionist.
+Although the Board make every effort to protect your anonymity, it cannot be guaranteed because it may be necessary divulge circumstantial information that may imply your identity when interrogating an Apollonian.
+If you are personally involved in the context of the complaint (or directly with the Apollonian), it is very possible that your identity will eventually be known to the Apollonian.

 Are there any fees to pay?